 So now, when you have checked all your activities on Google, you can delete the ones you don’t want to appear on the internet anywhere.
 Go to your Privacy Checkup page and adjust the settings to make it more in control.

 Day 3: Being Social

-Now, when you get your data shared with the general public via your Facebook account, it’s time to delete it.
-It is also recommended to strengthen your Facebook privacy settings and check who all can see your pictures or tag you in some pictures.
+When you share your data with the general public via your Facebook account, it’s time to delete it.
+It is also recommended to strengthen your Facebook privacy settings and check who can see your pictures or tag you in some pictures.
 Check and untag yourself from all the unwanted pictures.

 Day 4: Search and Surf

-Our browser contributes big time to data build up.
-There are trackers sitting behind the browsers which track all our searching and surfing behaviors like the pages we visit, links we click, what we search for, and our IP address.
+Our browser contributes big time to data build-up.
+Trackers are sitting behind the browsers, which track all our searching and surfing behaviors, like the pages we visit, links we click, what we search for, and our IP address.
 Data Detox suggests a tool named Panopticlick to analyze the extent to which your browser can protect tracks.
 Detect and Detox your Browser.